soda92/goodlore/README.md

 ```

 ## 📄 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the GNU Affero General Public License v3.0 (AGPL-3.0).